Hair Loss Treatment – A Comprehensive Guide

 Every Belgravia Centre patient who visits one of the Central London clinics has periodic photos taken throughout their treatment programme in order to monitor the changes in their hair density compared to before they started treatment.
 This is one of the most exciting aspects of a Belgravia treatment programme – the results for many patients far exceed their expectations.
 Belgravia’s success stories feature these ‘before/after’ photos, as well as patients’ comments taken from Belgravia’s Facebook and Google+ pages, or one of the clinic’s comments books.
 You can view these comments yourself by visiting one of the pages, or browsing through our comments books, found in reception.
 No other hair loss clinic in the world can boast such a large and impressive collection of success stories, which is why Belgravia’s title as ‘The UK’s Leading Hair Loss Clinic’ is probably an understatement.
 Be sure to bookmark Belgravia’s hair loss success stories as they are updated on a daily basis.

 Minoxidil is the first of two medications clinically proven for the treatment of hair loss and is effective for both men and women.
 It is medically proven for androgenetic alopecia (male or female pattern hair loss) but is also known to be effective for various other hair loss conditions.
 Minoxidil is a topical liquid that can be applied once or twice a day depending on the formulation prescribed.
-For more information on Belgravia’s bespoke preparations of minoxidil, please contact the centre.
+For more information on the preparations of high strength minoxidil available from Belgravia, please contact the centre.
 You can do so by calling 020 7730 6666 or messaging the centre.
 We recommend arranging a free consultation at one of our London clinics or alternatively completing our on-line consultation if you are from outside London.

 Finasteride 1mg is the second of the two only clinically proven treatments for hair loss and is only effective in men.
 It is a daily pill that works by inhibiting the product that is produced by the body which causes genetic hair loss – dihydrotestosterone, or DHT.
 In a 2 year clinical study, over 83% of the 1,153 men that took part, maintained or increased their hair count.
 Visit our finasteride page for more information, including details on a follow-up 5 year study, how to get the best out of the medication and details of possible side effects.